-The purpose of the Black Law Students Association is to provide a supportive academic and social atmosphere to foster our development as Black Attorneys and to facilitate our inclusion into the American legal system.
+The purpose of the Black Law Students Association (BLSA) is to provide a supportive environment that supports the educational, professional, and social needs of Black law students, law students of color, and the greater law school community.

 NEWS RELEASE - April 17, 2014